-It is further agreed that this agreement is not to be used as a precedent with respect to any other contracts for any other Sections or Divisions in any Department represented by this Union or other employees employed by the City of Tacoma and represented by any other Union.
+It is further agreed that this LOA is not to be used as a precedent with respect to any other contracts for any other Sections or Divisions in any Department represented by this Union or other employees employed by the City of Tacoma and represented by any other Union.
 This letter will expire with the expiration of the current collective bargaining agreement.

 For Teamsters Local 313 For City of Tacoma

-Secretary Treasurer Date Elizabeth Pauli, City Manager Date
+Robert A. McDonald Date Secretary-Treasurer Elizabeth Pauli, City Manager Date

-Terra Ament, Business Agent Date Dylan Carlson Date Senior Labor Relations Manager
+Terra Ament, Business Agent Date Dylan Carlson Senior Labor Relations Manager Date

 William C. Fosbre, City Attorney Date

 Approved as to form:

+Choryl Comor Data

-Cheryl Comer Da Deputy City Attorney
+Cheryl Comer Deputy City Attorney Date